LilNesquuik/SinkholesRedux/README.md

     # Indicates whether the broadcast should be shown or not
     show: false
 ```

+Here is the documentation concerning the config.yml to simplify your task

 ### Config Help
 Config | Settings | Description